Round fantail stingray: Biology and ecology

 Little is known of the natural history of the round fantail stingray.
 A predator of bottom-dwelling crustaceans and fishes, during the day this species can often be found partially buried in sediment, under ledges, or lying in the open spaces between reefs.
 Known parasites of the round fantail stingray include the monogeneans Dendromonocotyle taeniurae and Neoentobdella apiocolpos, which infest the skin, and Heterocotyle forcifera, H. mokhtarae, and H. striata, which infest the gills, and the tapeworm Rhinebothrium monodi, which infests the spiral valve intestine.
 It has been observed being attended to by the cleaner shrimp Hippolysmata grabhami.
 Like other stingrays, this species is aplacental viviparous.

 Human interactions

 Potential threats to the round fantail stingray are commercial fisheries utilizing bottom trawls and trammel nets, but no specific data on utilization or population impact are available.
-Therefore, the International Union for Conservation of Nature (IUCN) has listed this species as Data Deficient.
+Therefore, the International Union for Conservation of Nature (IUCN) has listed this species as Near Threatened.
 It has been observed sheltering near artificial reefs in the Canary Islands.